apollo-business-automation/ibm-cp4ba-enterprise-deployment/scripts/cp4ba/postdeploy.md

     - [Add Daeja license](#add-daeja-license) - When you want to open MS Office documents in Navigator Daeja Viewer and use Permanent Redaction of content.
   - [Business Automation Studio (BAS) (foundation pattern)](#business-automation-studio-bas-foundation-pattern)
     - [Deploy toolkits and configurators](#deploy-toolkits-and-configurators) - When you want to call ODM from Business Application using Automation Services.
-    - [Apps deployment](#apps-deployment) - When you want to deploy or see which Business Applications were deployed in Playback Application Engine.
   - [Business Automation Insights (BAI) (foundation pattern)](#business-automation-insights-bai-foundation-pattern)
     - [Configure Workforce insights](#configure-workforce-insights) - When you want to use Workforce Insights.
   - [Operational Decision Manager (ODM) (decisions pattern)](#operational-decision-manager-odm-decisions-pattern)